Central Research Questions

 Key findings

-- Diversity patterns: Preliminary results suggest that land snail diversity is influenced by the microhabitat complexity of each site, underscoring the importance of structural variation in maintaining species richness.
+- Preliminary results suggest land snail diversity is influenced by microhabitat complexity at each site, underscoring the importance of structural variation for species richness.

-- Influence of environmental factors: Factors such as leaf litter accumulation, canopy density, and deadwood availability appear to significantly impact snail abundance, highlighting these features as essential for their habitats.
+- Leaf litter accumulation, canopy density, and deadwood availability appear to significantly affect snail abundance, highlighting these features as essential habitat components.

-- Continuity indicators: Certain snail species, due to limited dispersal abilities and preference for undisturbed environments, may serve as reliable indicators of forest continuity, offering insights into long-term ecosystem stability.
+- Certain snail species, due to limited dispersal and preference for undisturbed environments, may serve as reliable indicators of forest continuity.

 Conservation implications